I am Jeff Dyer

 It turns out that symbolic processing of natural languages is hard to do, and expert systems didn't really work either.
 So, the industry entered the so called AI winter by the end of the 80s.

 I repurposed my parsing skills to working on programming languages.
 I got a job creating SQL parsers for a software company in Silicon Valley and moved my family to Mountain View.
 That was 1990.
-I've here in Mountain View ever since.
+I've lived here in Mountain View ever since.

 For two decades I mostly worked on Javascript related languages.
-I served on the Javascript standard committee for ten years from 1998 to 2008, during the height of the browser wars that largely revolved around the design of Javascript.
+I served on the Javascript standard committee for ten years from 1998 to 2008 during the height of the browser wars that largely revolved around the design of Javascript.